R4m21/react-hooks/readme.txt

 -> don't call hooks inside loops,condtions, or nested functions "only call Hooks from react functions" call them from within react functional components and not just any regular Javascript function

+Summary useState
+-> the useState hook lets you add state to functional components -> in classes, the state is always an object
+-> with the useState hook, the state doesn't have to be an object.
+-> the useState hook returns an array with 2 elements -> the first element is the current value of the state, and the second element is state setter function -> new state value depends o the previous state?you can pass a function to the setter function -> when dealing with objects or arrays, always make sure to spread your state variable and then call the setter function